viperproject/prusti-dev/docs/user-guide/src/basic.md

 - By saving a Rust document, if "Verify on save" is enabled.
 - By opening a Rust document, if "Verify on open" is enabled.

-See the [following chapter](verify/summary.md) for a list of verification features available in Prusti.
+See the [Verification Features chapter](verify/summary.md) for a list of verification features available in Prusti.

 ## Command line